-1. The term 'LCS' in the specifications must be always understood to mean 'Library Computer System.'
+1. The term "LCS" in the specifications must be always understood to mean "Library Computer System."

-2. The term 'ASRS' in the specifications must be always understood to mean 'automated storage and retrieval system.'
+2. The term "ASRS" in the specifications must be always understood to mean "automated storage and retrieval system."

-3. The term 'EAWS' in the specifications must be always understood to means 'End of Aisle WorkStation.'"
+3. The term "EAWS" in the specifications must be always understood to mean "End of Aisle WorkStation."